ycm-core/YouCompleteMe/README.md

 | Clang | 7 |
 | MSVC | 15.7 (VS 2017) |

 YCM requires CMake 3.13 or greater.
-If your cmake is too old, you may be able to simply `pip install --user cmake` to get a really new version.
+If your CMake is too old, you may be able to simply `pip install --user cmake` to get a really new version.

 #### Individual completer requirements